Sheffield Corporation Tramways No. 15

 Once at Crich, the tram made history by inaugurating – with the aid of a specially trained local farm mare called Bonny – a passenger service on Whit-Sunday, 2nd June 1963, before the commencement of electric tramcar operations.
-Since then it has no longer been required for regular passenger operations, but still puts in an occasional appearance most years for special events such as the Edwardian Weekends.
+Since then it has no longer been required for regular passenger operations, but it still puts in an occasional appearance most years for special events such as the Edwardian Weekends.
 It can also be seen on a limited number of horse tram days that are scheduled in the course of each season.

 A brief glimpse of Sheffield 15 being pulled by Bonny in the early days of tramcar operation at Crich (1964) can be seen on the British Pathé news website by following the link to:

 [The sequence appears towards the end of the newsreel]